ten-protocol/go-ten/docs/testnet/wallet-extension.md

    encrypted with the enclave public key

     * At this stage, no viewing key has been set up.
-The enclave will refuse to respond to sensitive RPC requests such as `eth_getBalance`, `eth_call` and `eth_getTransactionReceipt`
+The enclave will refuse to respond to sensitive RPC requests such as `eth_getBalance`, `eth_call` and `eth_getTransactionReceipt`.
+As a result, your balance in MetaMask will show `0`

-5. Visit `http://localhost:3000/viewingkeys/` to generate a new viewing key.
-Sign the viewing key when prompted by MetaMask.
-Responses to sensitive RPC requests will be now be encrypted with the viewing key and decrypted automatically by the wallet extension
+5. Visit `http://localhost:3000/viewingkeys/` to generate a new viewing key, and sign the viewing key when prompted by MetaMask.
+Responses to sensitive RPC requests will be now be encrypted with the viewing key and decrypted automatically by the wallet extension.
+Your balance in MetaMask will now display a testnet balance of `1000000` (you may need to switch to another network and back again to force MetaMask to refresh the balance)

     * Viewing keys are ephemeral.
 A new viewing key must be created each time the wallet extension is started